Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 • Excellent for atmospheric b-roll, establishing shots and transitions.

-• Paid plans can be good value if you dedicate a block of time to generating multiple clips in one sitting.
+• Good value if you dedicate a block of time to generating multiple clips in one sitting.

-• Footage often grades nicely with more traditional footage in an editor.
+• Footage often grades nicely alongside more traditional footage.

 How to get value from Dream Machine